aosabook/500lines/ci/chapter.rst

 Continuous integration systems need not run per-commit.
 You can also have them run every few commits, or periodically.
 For our example case, I am simplifying this to just being per-commit.

+This CI system is designed to check periodically for changes in a repository.
+In real-world CI systems, you can also have the repository observer get notified by a hosted repository.
+Github, for example, provides 'post-commit hooks' which send out notifications to a URL.
+Following this model, the repository observer would be called by the webserver hosted at that URL to respond to that notification.
+Since this is complex to model locally, we're using an observer model, where the repository observer will check for changes instead of being notified.

 Introduction
 ------------